telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/text-wrapping.md

 # Wrap Text

-The example below demonstrates how to use the [`Layout element`](/api/javascript/dataviz/diagram/layout) to make long chunks of text fit in a shape.
+The following example demonstrates how to use the [`Layout`](/api/javascript/dataviz/diagram/layout) element to make long chunks of text fit in a shape.

 > **Important**
 >
-> The Layout element is available as of Kendo UI Q3 2015 (2015.3.x) release.
+> The `Layout` element is available as of the Kendo UI Q3 2015 (2015.3.x) release.

 ###### Example